traitecoevo/plant_paper/ms.md

 results;  4: identify the conclusions, the wider implications and the relevance to management or policy.)*

-Population dynamics in forest communities are strongly size-structured: larger plants shade smaller plants while also expending proportionately more energy on building and maintaining woody stems.
+* Population dynamics in forest communities are strongly size-structured: larger plants shade smaller plants while also expending proportionately more energy on building and maintaining woody stems.
 Although the importance of size- structure for demography is widely recognised, many mechanistic models either omit it entirely, or include only coarse approximations.
-In this paper we outline an extensible framework and package (called TREE, for TRait Ecology and Evolution) for modelling plant demography across the entire life cycle, via a mechanistic model of plant function.
-At its core, TREE is an individual-based model, wherein plants are modelled as a system of coupled differential equations.
+Here we introduce the TREE (for TRait Ecology and Evolution) package, an extensible framework for modelling plant demography across the entire life cycle, via a mechanistic model of plant function.
+* At its core, TREE is an individual-based model, wherein plants are modelled as a system of coupled differential equations.
 Individuals from multiple species can be grown in isolation, in patches of competing plants, or in  metapopulations under a prevailing disturbance regime.
 The dynamics within patches of competing plants are resolved using either novels extensions of the Escalator Boxcar Train technique.
 The combined effects of trait-, size- and patch-structured dynamics can then be integrated into a population level estimate of reproductive fitness.
 The core of TREE is programmed in C++ with wrappers allowing both interactive and scripted use from R. Moreover, we allow for alternative physiologies and hyper-parametrisation on the basis of plant functional traits.
 A detailed test suite is provided to ensure accuracy.
+* We provide several worked examples, showing illustrating how TREE can be used to ...XXXX.
-We discuss how the methods outlined can be used to address fundamental questions on how functional traits influence the growth of individual plants, whole patches and assembly of ecological communities.
+* TREE can be used to address fundamental questions on how functional traits influence the growth of individual plants, whole patches and assembly of ecological communities.